mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Decrypt the `encrypted_group_secrets` using HPKE with the algorithms indicated by the ciphersuite and the HPKE private key corresponding to the GroupSecrets.
-  If a PSKId is part of the GroupSecrets and the client is not in possession of the corresponding PSK, return an error.
+  If a `PreSharedKeyID` is part of the GroupSecrets and the client is not in possession of the corresponding PSK, return an error.

 * From the `joiner_secret` in the decrypted GroupSecrets object and the PSKs specified in the `GroupSecrets`, derive the `member_secret` and using that the